 The narrow desert belt of Peru’s Pacific coastline stretches the length of the country and harbors fishing villages, beautiful beaches, agricultural lands, and Peru’s major towns and cities.
 The amazing Andes Mountains separate the arid coastline from the lush Amazon Basin.
 The ecologically rich tropical rain forests of the Amazon encompass some of the world’s most remote and least explored areas.
 The Amazon Basin is also home to millions of indigenous highland people, who speak the ancient Inca language of Quechua, and live in traditional villages with steeply terraced agricultural fields and wandering herds of llamas and alpacas.

 Lima is the capital and largest city in Peru.
 With a population approaching 10 million, Lima is the fourth largest city in all of the Americas.
-ISL teams work in developing communities in and around the city after taking seminars on tropical medicine and common diseases, vital signs, physical exams, public health surveys, and medical Spanish.
-Peru has an employed security system named ESSALUD that only covers public and private sector employees and self-employed people who directly contribute to the economy.
-The unemployment rate is very high with a large population of immigrants struggling with poverty from different provinces of Peru.
-They could get the Integral System of Health Insurance named SIS, but unfortunately many people are not guaranteed a place for this kind of public insurance because the system is oversaturated.
-So, ISL serves in these communities with people who are not able to have insurance or those who wait long periods of time for appointments.
+ISL volunteers work in developing communities in and around this city after taking seminars on tropical medicine and common diseases, vital signs, physical exams, public health surveys, and learning some medical Spanish.

 Where We Serve in Peru

-After working in Lima, ISL Peru teams may have the chance to choose one of three additional locations to work with, such as: the Coastal route, the Amazon, or the Cusco to Machu Picchu route.
+After working in Lima, ISL Peru volunteers may choose one of two additional locations to work in: the Coast or the Highlands (Cusco-Machu Picchu) area.

-During the Peruvian summer (December to March), we work and play in Lima and Pisco / Paracas, two beautiful cities on the Pacific Ocean.
+During the Peruvian summer (December to March), we work and play in Lima and in Pisco and Paracas, two beautiful cities on the Pacific Ocean.